 What is the issue?

-Significant bushfires are burning across Victoria and impacting communities across the state.
-While a period of milder weather suppressed the immediate fire danger, people are starting to return home and should be aware of the hazards after a bushfire.
-In addition to smoke, other hazards include contaminated environment, water and spoiled food which can increase the risk of gastroenteritis.
+Significant bushfires continue to burn across Victoria, impacting communities.
+While a period of milder weather suppressed the immediate fire danger, people are starting to return home and should be aware of potential hazards after a bushfire.
+In addition to smoke, other hazards include contaminated environments, water and spoiled food in fridges and freezers which can increase the risk of gastroenteritis.

 Smoke levels will fluctuate depending upon fire activity and the prevailing weather conditions.